 To make matters worse, this incident never could have taken place at the University of North Carolina-Chapel Hill (UNC-CH).
 After years of trampling the First Amendment, UNC-CH got rid of all of its unconstitutional policies – thus earning a “green light” rating from the Foundation for Individual Rights in Education (FIRE).
 The people at FIRE only give these ratings to schools without any policies that threaten free speech.
 Sadly, only 22 of our nation’s universities have earned that “green light” distinction.

 It is a sad irony that a progressive campus like UNC-CH now shows greater tolerance for Christian speech than a more conservative university like NCSU.
 For that reason alone, alumni should demand that NCSU administrators stop defending the indefensible and tarnishing the school’s reputation.

-After years of reporting on campus free speech cases I have come to realize that most college administrators need to be sent back to high school to take basic civics.
+After years of reporting on campus free speech cases, I have come to realize that most college administrators need to be sent back to high school to take basic civics.
 Those who still don’t get it need to be schooled in a court of law.

-Dr. Mike Adams is a Professor of Criminology at University of North Carolina at Wilmington, and author of several books including Letters to a Young Progressive: How to Avoid Wasting Your Life Protesting Things You Don’t Understand.
+Dr. Mike Adams is a Professor of Criminology at the University of North Carolina at Wilmington, and author of several books including Letters to a Young Progressive: How to Avoid Wasting Your Life Protesting Things You Don’t Understand.